Syd Silverman

-Syd Silverman (January 23, 1932 – August 27, 2017) was the owner and publisher of Variety magazine.
+Syd Silverman (January 23, 1932 – August 27, 2017) was an American publisher who was the owner of Variety magazine.

 Early life

-Syd Silverman was born in Manhattan on January 23, 1932, to publisher Sidne Silverman and Vaudeville entertainer Marie (née Saxon) Silverman.
+Syd Silverman was born in Manhattan on January 23, 1932, to publisher Sidne Silverman and Broadway entertainer Marie (née Saxon) Silverman.
 He was the grandson of Sime Silverman, who founded Variety.
-His father was Jewish and his mother was from Kansas.
+His father was Jewish and his mother was from Massachusetts.
 Raised in Harrison, New York, Silverman was educated at the Manlius School and Princeton University, then served for two years in the U.S. Army.

 Career

 When Silverman's father, Sidne, died in 1950, he became the sole heir to what was then Variety Inc. As he was only 18, a legal guardian oversaw the business until 1956, before he took charge.

 After that date Syd managed the company as publisher of both the Weekly Variety in New York and the Daily Variety in Hollywood, until the sale of both papers in 1987 to Cahners Publishing for $64 million.

 He remained as publisher until 1990 and became chairman of both publications.